Academic Program Guide

 Creative Writing: The Novel

-Creative Writing: The Novel (Elective Credit L406X) Prerequisite: 10th Grade - Creative Writing Workshop (twice) Grades: 10-12
+Creative Writing: The Novel (Elective Credit L406X) Prerequisite: 10th Grade - Creative Writing Workshop (twice) Grades: 11-12

-A Literary History of Theatre (Elective Credit L556X) Prerequisite: None Grades: 9-12.
+Theater as Literature (Elective Credit L556X) Prerequisite: None Grades: 9-12.

-- Theatre's Religious and Ritualistic Origins
+- Theater's Religious and Ritualistic Origins

 - The 1st Greek Playwrights, Plays, Theaters and Productions